vcailly/openfridge-simulator-ui/README.md

 2. [Set up the OpenWhisk actions, triggers, and rules](https://github.com/IBM/openfridge/blob/master/docs/OPENWHISK.md).

-#### 2- Once the openfridge sample Application deployed - update records for each device in  the `CLOUDANT_APPLIANCE_DATABASE` database of the Openfridge application
+#### 2- Once the openfridge sample Application deployed - update records for each device in  the CLOUDANT_APPLIANCE_DATABASE database of the Openfridge application

-For each device you need to add a deviceId attribute wich contains the device ID (as defined on the IBM IoT platform) of the appliance
+For each device you need to add a `deviceId `attribute wich contains the device ID  of the appliance (as defined on the IBM IoT platform)

 ```json
 {